 When you arrive to Sarajevo, in first several days it is important to sign your certificate of arrival which is a proof for your home university that you have arrived safely and started your mobility.
 You will do this at the central International Relations Office if not said differently in the welcome email.
 Same document (certificate of departure) must be signed before you depart Sarajevo.

 Before classes officially start, our office organize Welcome day for all incoming students where we provide needed academic and administrative information.
 Welcome day/week is usually held a week prior the classes officially start (last week of September).
-Please check instructions and dates provided in the welcome email.
+Please check our academic calendar and dates provided in the welcome email.

 As an exchange student/staff who will stay in Bosnia and Herzegovina longer than 90 days for academic/administrative purposes, you will need to regulate your residence permit in order not to have residence problems during your staying in Sarajevo.
-Note: Citizens of the European Union Member States do not require visa for entrance to Bosnia and Herzegovina which of course applies to students – citizens of the EU Member States.
-They do not need to obtain student visa.
+Note: Citizens of the European Union Member States do not require visa for entrance to Bosnia and Herzegovina.
 However, in order to stay in Bosnia and Herzegovina longer than three (3) months for academic/administrative purposes it is required to regulate your residence permit.
 Citizens of non-European countries need to check if they need student visa to enter Bosnia and Herzegovina with the embassy of Bosnia and Herzegovina in their home countries.
 For regulating residence permit, you will need to collect certain documents, while bringing one from your home – proof of non criminal record.
 Please check the instructions here.

 Most member institutions of the University of Sarajevo require that you register for exams.
 When you begin your studies, we recommend that you inquire about how and when to register for exams in the faculties/department(s) where you are studying.
 Note that the procedure and deadline may vary depending on the department.
 It is extremely important that you register correctly and in due time for exams as you will otherwise not be allowed to take the exam(s).
 At the University of Sarajevo students are assessed after taking one of the following types of examinations or active participation.
 In addition, some courses may require the successful completion of written as well as oral assignments during the semester.

-Academic performance is either graded according to the 6 – scale or evaluated by a pass/fail.
+Grading system at the University of Sarajevo is regulated by the Higher Education Law of the Canton Sarajevo (article 62).
+Academic performance is either graded according to the 6 – scale (5-10 where 5 is the lowest, and 10 is the highest grade) or evaluated by a pass/fail.
 If your home institution requires that all your work be evaluated according to the 6 – scale this may be arranged with the lecturer.
-After completing your period of study at the University of Sarajevo, you will receive a transcript of your academic record.
-A 5 -10 grading scale is used at the University of Sarajevo (with 6 as a pass level).
+After completing your period of study at the University of Sarajevo, you will receive a transcript of your academic record. .

 ECTS – European Credit Transfer System